 Steel is a more durable, energy efficient and secure material for exterior applications.
 But, I have bad experiences with steel doors getting very hot on the outside if they are exposed to direct sunlight.
 As a result be cautious about touching them when hot.

 Avoid slamming.
 Slamming doors can damage them, the hardware, the jambs and can even cause cracking in adjoining drywall.

 Do not to hang on knobs or place any spreader-type pull-up bars or other equipment in the openings or on the door jambs.

-Hatches are covered openings into spaces of your home that are not habitable but need to be entered from time to time.
-All these areas must be accessible according to the building code for inspections and possible repairs.
-The openings must also have certain minimum dimensions.
-Bigger access hatches are better.
+Uninhabitable spaces in your home may need to be entered from time to time.
+These areas must be accessible for inspections and possible repairs.
+The openings must have certain minimum dimensions.
+When it comes to access, bigger hatches are better.
 Because you may need to get equipment in or out.
-Hatches are used for accessing crawlspaces, attics, basements and sometimes for roof access.
+Hatches cover and close off the access points for crawlspaces, attics, basements and sometimes for roof access.

 Hatches should have a cover or door that can be closed and that seals tightly.
 If the hatch is located within the living space, it should not only be secured tightly, it should be weather-stripped.
 Because this will prevent air, insects or rodents from entering through the hatch opening.
 If the hatch is exposed to the elements, it should be water resistant and weather tight.
 Attic hatches can be fit with pull-down folding ladders which are very handy.
 Make sure you get one with an insulated door.
 Order one here.

 - Locate and note all your access hatches both in and out, note the locations and inspect the covers for a tight seal.